 Overall, Gaoler’s Daughter played a superb show at Barfly.
 Sterry was captivating; with a great direction of melody, his uncommon voice makes the songs memorable.
 Sterry also interacted well with the crowd by putting the stage’s limited space to very good use: when he wasn’t rolling his hand through his hair, he was bouncing all over the stage.
 Seeing him jump around had a very contagious effect, and it passed well into the crowd.
 But the entire band was right on point the whole night too, with Ambrose on bass and Mahood on guitar, doing their parts majestically.
 Hutchinson, the drummer, was in the zone and capped off a great performance all around.
 They communicated when they had to: whether it was a quick phrase or by body language, Gaoler’s Daughter assured they were in sync throughout the whole gig.
 The only negative aspect about Gaoler’s Daughter performance was the duration: they were on stage for less than forty-five minutes.
 Gaoler’s Daughter ended the concert with a slower tempo song, almost to stretch the night and give the audience a last minute of goodness.

-For more information and upcoming gigs, visit Gaoler’s Daughter’s website here.
+For further information and future gigs visit Gaoler’s Daughter’s website here.

-Watch Gaoler’s Daughter’s video How Do You Know here
+Watch the video for How Do You Know here: